ThousandMonkeysTypewriter/Deployer/README.md

 # Java Objects Learning

-JOL is a service that enables developers to quickly and easily load and implement Machine Learning models logic inside simple Java objects.
+JOL is a service that enables developers to quickly and easily load and implement Machine Learning models inside simple Java objects.

 ---
 ## Main Features